anatrini/WavePilot/README.md

 Please note that this code has been tested only on macOS.
 Compatibility with other operating systems is not guaranteed.

-## Dataset and Configuration for WavePilot
+## Dataset and Configuration for *WavePilot*

-To use WavePilot, you need at least one dataset representing a collection of presets in `.csv` format.
+To use *WavePilot*, you need at least one dataset representing a collection of presets in `.csv` format.
 REAPER is used as the plugin host due to its advanced scripting capabilities.
 This setup enables you to load one or more plugins, receive OSC messages to set parameters, and save those parameter values to a dataset.

 ### Preparing Presets

-When working with WavePilot on a single audio plugin, you can use presets in three ways:
+When working on a single audio plugin, you can use presets in three ways:

 1. **User-defined Presets**: Manually create and save presets within the plugin.
-You can then export these presets to a .csv file using the plugin_render.py script:
+You can then export these presets to a `.csv` file using the `plugin_renderer.py` script:

-    `python plugin_render.py -m preset -d <blackhole_device_id>`
+    `python plugin_renderer.py -m preset -d <blackhole_device_id>`

 2. **Factory Presets**: You can also export the factory presets already available in the plugin using the same script.